 Looking for a fun St. Patrick s day crafts for toddlers and preschoolers, then we have you covered with this Rainbow Art Project!

 Looking for St. Patrick s Day crafts for toddlers, we love this finger painting rainbow art project!

 I have only mentioned it a few times over the years, which is just kind silly, but did you all know that I teach art at my kids school?

-Let’s just start by saying off the bat that I AM NOT A TEACHER.
+I will start by saying, I AM NOT A TEACHER.
 That takes a certain kind of person that I am not.
 I do however go into the class 1-2 times a month and teach each of my children’s classes.
-The art program at my children’s school is volunteered based and has a couple different curriculum as well as all the art supplies.
+The art program at my children’s school is volunteered based.
+It has a couple different curriculum as well as all the art supplies.

 There are week’s when I use what is given and all is good.
 There are few pockets of times throughout the year when there aren’t any lessons that fit and that is when we make up our lessons.
 For this week’s lesson I knew we wanted to do something rainbow (of course) and something St. Patrick’s Day.
 We came up with this super cute Pot of Gold St. Patrick’s Day Rainbow Art.

 The supplies you need for this easy St. Patricks craft idea: